 As I was planning my trip, I knew I wouldn’t have time to do every inch of the WAW.
 My plan was to stay on it as much as possible and then use the bigger highways to get from place to place quicker when I was running behind or needed to make up mileage.

 Wild Atlantic Way Map

-However, my best advice for a Wild Atlantic Way map is to use Google Maps for day-to-day driving directions.
+I’ll go into more detail about navigation below, but for now I’ll say this: my best advice for a Wild Atlantic Way map and navigation is to use Google Maps for day-to-day driving directions.
 Or simply throw the map out and simply follow the Wild Atlantic Way Signs either North or South.
 There’s an abundance of signage to follow and if you get lost for a bit – who cares, it’s fun to get lost!

 When is the Best Time of Year to Go?

 Most people would tell you to go during the summer months – and if you ask the Irish, they would say that September is ideal.